 So, now that I’ve covered all the main sites in the park, let’s have a look at a few other activities in Kakadu that are worth considering.

 The first thing to mention is the seasonal rangers program, where the (mainly Indigenous) rangers take free tours of some of the sites.
-It’s a really good way to learn more about the cultural and environment heritage of Kakadu and I really recommend you do one, if you can.
+It’s a really good way to learn more about the cultural and environmental heritage of Kakadu and I really recommend you do one, if you can.

 The only problem is that they don’t run as often as you would like, and the schedule changes each month.
 You can see the schedule here, so have a look in advance and see what you can sign up for.